Where to Stay in Cape Town: Your Insider's Guide to Choosing the Best Area for Your Holiday

 The best area in Cape Town for family holidays

-We recommend, and holidaymakers agree, that the Atlantic Seaboard is the best area to stay in Cape Town for families with or without children.
+We recommend, and holidaymakers agree, that the Atlantic Seaboard is the best area to stay in when visiting Cape Town – for families, with or without children.

-Not only will you enjoy lovely sunsets over the Atlantic Ocean from your self-catering holiday rental in the evening, but you will also be near a variety of beaches, activities and landmarks.
+Not only will you enjoy sublime sunsets over the Atlantic Ocean from your holiday villa in the evening, but you will also be near a variety of beaches, activities and landmarks.

 On the Atlantic Seaboard you will enjoy easy access to entertainment options so plentiful that you would never be able to fit everything in during your Cape Town holiday.